No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Interpretation:
-Applying Not() to any morphism produces a semantic zero morphism, which collapses any further semantic flow.
+Applying Not() to any morphism produces a conceptual zero morphism, which collapses any further conceptual flow.

 Natural Language:
 Left Side: g∘(A↛B∣Z)